bevyengine/rfcs/rfcs/51-animation-composition.md

 from running.

 ## Rationale and alternatives

-### Transforms only
-An alternative (easier to implement) version that doesn't use `Reflect` can be implemented with just a `Query<&mut Transform>` instead of a `&World`, though `Query::get_unchecked` will still need to be used.
-This could be used as an intermediate step between the current `AnimationPlayer` and the "animate anything" approach described by the implementation above.

-### Generic Systems instead of Reflect
-An alternative to the `Reflect` based approach is to use independent generic systems that read from `BoneBindings`, but this requires registering each animatable component and will not generically work with non-Rust components, it will also not avoid the userspace `unsafe` unless the parallel iteration is removed.

 ### Relatonal `BoneBinding` as a Component
 Instead of using `BoneBindings` as a resource that is continually rebuilt every